 So last year, I had gone ahead and embarked on a historical trail, searching for info on my husband’s side of the family tree.
 As I went on doing it, I met new members of the family well not exactly new members rather new-found members of the family and also get to know more, communicate more with the existing members which if I had not proceed with this project, they would just remain a name and a shadow figure in my world.

 The journey to this project was not easy and smooth as I had hoped.
 For along the ways, I had met with resistance and incurred some anger from some family members.
 Others were more accepting and eager to contribute while there are also some who was willing to contribute info but not keen to participate actively.
-So all in all the project was half-cook till now and I have decided it’s time to stop.
+So all in all the project was half-cook and I have decided it’s time to stop.
 I am happy though that I have discovered many stories about the grand dames of the family.

-It’s a pity that younger generations are not interested to know about their ancestors and family tree ….
+It’s a pity that the younger generations are not interested to know about their ancestors and family tree ….
 Their disinterest is common these days.
 Youngsters nowadays are more interested in their own lives, the present and not the past.
 Frankly, the past is rather important because through the history of our parents, our grandparents and so on, we can come to understand why there are certain traits and events happening in the present world.

-Anyway, back to family history, I am writing here what I know so far about my side and my husband’s side of the family history.
+Anyway, back to the family history, I am writing here what I know so far about my side and my husband’s side of the family history.
 I hope my kids will read this some days and find it useful or at least as something interesting to read and that they will in turn share it with the next generations to come.

 I will start with my family first for it is rather short.
 A pity 😦

 My father was born Tengku Mahmood Bin Tengku Ibrahim (? – 1993 ), an Acehnese.
 The eldest in the family of many siblings (not exactly sure how many), his late mother (my paternal grandmother) was the first wife.
 My father used to tell me his mother’s name but at that time I was too young to even thought of writing it down somewhere.
 I did know that among his siblings there was a pair of twin brothers (both had died) and the youngest sister whose name is Cut Seri Banun Bte Tengku Ibrahim.
-So it seemed that I have lots of relatives in Aceh but sadly I do not have the means to go there and do more research.
+So it seemed that I have lots of relatives in Aceh but sadly I do not have the means to .do more research.

 So my siblings and I ….
 We are from a mixed heritage.
 Acehnese + Chinese bloodline.
 My kids?
 Theirs are more colourful ….
 In them flow the blood of the Acehnese, the Chinese, the Indians and the Javanese.
 In fact, in our blood there are Arab bloodlines as well which comes from my paternal side of family heritage.